|

 - 2x2 quad for 12+17m - a 2 element 2 band nested quad design

-- Kites - using kites to life wire antennas
+- Kites - using kites to lift wire antennas

 - Optimising radials - pragmatic advice from a true amateur